fakundo/next-redux-store/packages/lib/README.md

 Features:
 - state data is passed to the client once when rendering the first page
-- does not load state between page transitions
+- does not load state data between page transitions
-- does not use the HYDRATE action, instead uses preloadedState to configure store on the client once
+- does not use the HYDRATE action, instead uses preloadedState to configure the store
 - SSG and SSR work great

 ## Installation